 Shantel began her career in Mental Health as a Certified Behavioral Technician.
 She provided direct care for nine years to individuals diagnosed with severe and persistent mental illness.
 Shantel obtained a bachelor's degree in Psychology from Saint Leo University.
 She has received numerous awards at Meridian, including the 2014 and 2016 "I Am Meridian" Award, 2015 Supervisor of the Year, and a 2017 Meridian Rock Star recognition.
 Shantel is the Research Coordinator for a Prolapse Case Study, which focuses on preventing relapse in patients suffering from episodes or early-phase schizophrenia.
 She also serves on the Meridian Employee Engagement Committee and has recently become a member of the Professional Association of Health Care Office Management (PAHCOM).

 Vice President, Medication Assisted Treatment Services

-Vice President, Acute Care
+Vice President, CCBHC

-Vice President, Residential Services
+Vice President, Outpatient Services North

 Vice President, Facilities

-Vice President, Health Information Services
+Vice President, Chief Information Officer

 Melisa joined Meridian in 2005 and started as an HIM Specialist.
-Over the last 12 years, she has served Meridian as a Billing and Finance Clerk, Contracts Manager, Billing and Collections Manager, EMR Director, Vice President of Health Information Services, and is currently serving as Vice President and Chief Information Officer.
+Over the last 12 years, she has served Meridian as a Billing and Finance Clerk, Contracts Manager, Billing and Collections Manager, EMR Director, Vice President of Health Information Services.
+She is currently serving as Vice President and Chief Information Officer.
 As CIO, her teams include technology, technical infrastructure, business intelligence, data analytics, electronic medical records, and health information management.
 The work involves planning, implementation, and support of innovations as well as ongoing health information operations across the organization.
 While often leveraging technology for improvement, the focus is always on improving the delivery of care.